mkpanq/mkpanq/README.md

 # Hi I'm Marek 👋

 I'm Marek Pankowski, a product developer from Poland, with a strong focus on interface design & user experience.
 I'm passionate about creating modern, full-stack, user-faced digital products.
-After being mainly backend dev for a couple of years, I’m currently focusing on developing my skills in frontend technologies and creating side projects with learn in public approach.
+I’m currently focusing on fullstack technologies (mainly Typescript, React, Node, NextJS) and creating side projects with learn in public approach.

 Do you want to know a little more about me?
 Visit [my website](https://www.mkpanq.com)\
 I'm also on [Twitter](https://twitter.com/mkpanq)